-The Company believes that the Group's backlog is an indicator of its short- to medium-term sustainability.
-However, since backlog figures are subject to substantial fluctuations and uncertainties, backlog is not necessarily indicative of the Group's revenue, cash flows or results of operations.
-Unforeseen events or circumstances, including, for example, termination, delay, scope reduction or adjustments, increased time requirements to complete the work, delays in commencing work, disruption of work, irrecoverable cost overruns or other unforeseen events may affect, projects comprising the backlog and could have a material adverse effect on the Group's business, financial condition and results of operations.
+The Company believes that the Group's figures for backlog, Pending Bids and Projects and Pre-qualification Tenders are indicators of its short- to medium-term sustainability.
+However, since such figures are subject to substantial fluctuations and uncertainties, neither backlog, Pending Bids and Projects nor Pre-qualification Tenders are necessarily indicative of the Group's revenue, cash flows or results of operations.
+Unforeseen events or circumstances, including, for example, termination, delay, scope reduction or adjustments, increased time requirements to complete the work, delays in commencing work, disruption of work, irrecoverable cost overruns or other unforeseen events or difficulties may affect projects comprising backlog, projects comprising the Group's Pending Bids and Projects may not be awarded to the Group, may fail to secure funding and/or may face other difficulties and the Group may not be asked to submit proposals for projects comprising its Pre-qualification Tenders.
+Any such factors which, alone or in combination, lead to a substantial decrease in the Group's backlog or projects awarded to it could have a material adverse effect on the Group's business, financial condition and results of operations.